Why Abolish the Use of Money?

-Money thus makes inequality easy to impose because it makes it easy to concentrate power in the hands of a few, even in a society like ours today that purports to be a democracy.
+Money thus makes inequality easy to impose because it makes it easy to concentrate power (in a society based on money, money is power) in the hands of a few*, even in a society like ours today that purports to be a democracy.
 Money enables wealthy people to buy the votes of politicians, make laws to benefit themselves at the cost of society and sway public opinion through their corporate media.
 A society based on money is incompatible with genuine democracy and equality.
 As long as a society is based on money and buying and selling things to make a profit instead of sharing them according to need among those who contribute according to ability, that society will eventually become unequal like ours today.
 This is discussed further here and here and here.

 Without Money, How Can New Enterprises Get Start-up Capital?

 On the surface it might seem that without money there would be no way to accumulate capital for investing in new enterprises.
 But if we look closely at what “capital” is, we see that capital accumulation for new enterprises does not require money in a society based on sharing.